-We’ll share five different types of email sequences that can help turn your subscribers into paying customers.
-By the end of this page, you’ll know how to create an email sequence that’s tailored to your business and audience.
+If you’re looking for email sequence examples that will help you convert more customers, look no further!
+In this blog post, we’ll share five different types of email sequences that can help turn your subscribers into paying customers.
+By the end of this post, you’ll know how to create an email sequence that’s tailored to your business and audience.
 So let’s get started!

 Welcome email sequence